kvh/dcp/README.md

 structured data, allowing for careful preservation of data types and values across many formats and storage engines.
-Error handling behavior is configurable so when type conversion errors are encountered -- a value is truncated or cannot be cast -- dcp can fail, relax the datatype, or set the value null depending on what makes most sense for a given situation.
+Error handling behavior is configurable so when type conversion errors are encountered -- a value is truncated or cannot be cast -- **dcp can fail, relax the datatype, or set the value null depending on what the user wants**.

 **Currently supported formats:**